sravan9097/sravanportfolio/src/content/case-studies/growthy.md

 ## Designing the “Today I Learned” (TIL) Flow

-TIL was envisioned as a daily reflection ritual — quick, conversational, and AI-assisted.
+TIL was envisioned as a daily reflection ritual: quick, conversational, and AI-assisted.

 ### Flow & Interaction